irfanshadikrishad/anilist/CONTRIBUTING.md

     git push origin feature/my-new-feature
     ```
 10. Create a Pull Request
-    1. Go to the original repository where you want to submit your changes.
+    1. Go to the repository you forked.
-    2. Click on the "New Pull Request" button.
+    2. Click on the `Contribute` then `Open Pull Request` button.
-    3. Select your branch from the dropdown and submit the pull request.
+    3. Provide a clear description of the changes you made and why they are needed.
-    4. Provide a clear description of the changes you made and why they are needed.
+    4. Check if the branches are correctly selected in the dropdown and submit the pull request.

 #### Code of Conduct